 - Sign-in occasionally to check your listing.
 Is everything current?
 Update hours, holidays, basic business information

 - Reach out to customers for new reviews

 - Respond to all existing reviews, and to new reviews as they come in

 - Add high-quality photos on a regular basis, show what’s happening at your business

-- Use the new Google listing Posts feature for events, announcements, new posts, etc. How to Create a Post.
+- Use the new Google listing Posts feature for events, announcements, new posts, etc. Posts expire in 7 days, so this is a weekly task.
+How to Create a Post.
 How to Make Great Business Posts.

 - Add fresh, optimized content to your website

 - Get some advice on how to build a reasonable number of backlinks to your website

 - Make sure your website is fast (loads within about 2 seconds) and is fully responsive on a mobile device